Dr Margaret May (course organiser), Dr Andrew Smith, Dr Sue Ingle.

 Participants should have a knowledge of survival analyses using Poisson and Cox regression models and their implementation in Stata to at least the level achieved in the "Introduction to Rates and Survival Analysis" short course.
 Familiarity with Stata is a pre-requisite for this course.

-Comparison of Poisson, Cox and parametric survival models; parametric regression using the Weibull and other distributions; flexible parametric survival models; relative survival models; analysis of competing risks data using cumulative incidence function and an adapted version of the Cox regression model; fixed-effects, random-effects, and population-averaged Poisson models; hierarchical mixed effects Poisson models; modelling overdispersion using negative binomial regression.
+Comparison of Poisson, Cox and parametric survival models; parametric regression using the Weibull and other distributions; flexible parametric survival models and their use in prognostic modelling; relative survival models; analysis of competing risks data using cumulative incidence function and an adapted version of the Cox regression model; prognostic modelling.

 The teaching time is approximately 12 hours.